harsh183/harsh-manpage/_posts/2025-07-29-productive.md

 * 60 minutes of work - 15 minutes of break
 * 75 minutes of work - 15 minutes of break

+These are all roughly in the 5:1 work to break ratio but that's just a convention that works for many people and aligns with our 60 minute hours, but definitely think about experimenting on what works for you.
+If 60 minutes of work and 30 minutes of break works better, go for it.
+Check this post on [pomodoro leverage ratios](https://til.andrew-quinn.me/posts/pomodoros-and-leverage-ratios/) which thinks about this aspect more.

 ## Goal Setting

 The idea is that you set fixed goals for specific time bounds that help you get things done.
 A popular convention is SMART goals.